ccnmtl/case-consortium/content/case/case_19.md

   \ for newspapers.</p><p>Teaching Note</p><p><b>Topics: </b>digital media; newsroom\
   \ management; media business</p><p><i>This case can be used alone, or in combination\
-  \ with Part B. The two parts can be taught together, or in successive class sessions.</i></p>" "epologue": ""
+  \ with Part B. The two parts can be taught together, or in successive class sessions.</i></p>" "description_clean": "CSJ-08-0008.0This two-part case looks at the research method\
+  \ “crowdsourcing,” pioneered by the private sector (The Wisdom of Crowds), and examines\
+  \ its usefulness.
+The Fort Myers (FL) News-Press and Gannett executives believe\
+  \ crowdsourcing —turning to consumers for expertise and information—holds promise\
+  \ for newspapers.Teaching NoteTopics: digital media; newsroom management; media\
+  \ businessThis case can be used alone, or in combination with Part B. The two parts\
+  \ can be taught together, or in successive class sessions."
+"epologue": ""
 "faculty_notes": ""
 "faculty_only": ""